Vansh17555555/lacticfirsthelloworld/README.md

 # lacticfirsthelloworld
-an interesting way of generating hello world with the help of c language
+an interesting way of generating hello world with the help of c language vansh